 “Well, we’re not a court, so I need a criminal charge or conviction to make a decision!”

 But, you’re right – we’re not a court.
-So instead, I would look at the processes used by many regulated professions.
+So instead, I would look at the processes used by many regulated professions and unregulated associations.
 Lawyers, doctors, nurses, and other regulated fields can all lose their licence to practise if they are found to have engaged in professional misconduct.
 This is more analogous to making findings against dance community members – and especially against dance professionals.

 You’re right – we aren’t.
 But, that does not mean we can’t use the very well thought out processes of regulated professions to guide us in finding a fair (albeit less procedurally intense) way of managing alleged poor behaviour in our scenes.